Motus Nova envisions a world where no physical disability goes untreated regardless of access, status, or location.

 Sanford R. Climan

 Golden Globe and British Academy Award winner Sanford R. Climan is a global leader in business, media, and entertainment.
-Mr. Climan serves on several charitable boards, including the American Cinematheque and the UCLA Longevity Center of the Semel Institute for Neurosciences and Human Behavior, and former member of the Advisory Committee to the Director of the U.S. Centers for Disease Control and Prevention
+Mr. Climan serves on several charitable boards, including the American Cinematheque and the UCLA Longevity Center of the Semel Institute for Neurosciences and Human Behavior, and former member of the Advisory Committee to the Director of the CDC.

 Dean of the UAB School of Health Professions.
 Dr. Butler has pioneered the successfully deployment of tele-rehabilitation robotics for the delivery of upper limb rehabilitation in stroke survivors.